openmessaging/openmessaging-connect-odar/README.md

 ## Note

-Module example-mysql-connector is just a simple example of source connector.
+Module odar-mysql-connector is just a simple example of source connector.
 This module is base on [RocketMQ Mysql](https://github.com/apache/rocketmq-externals/tree/master/rocketmq-mysql) with a little code modified in order to implement connector interface.
 User can reference this module to implement other source or sink connector.